zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 **Symptoms**

-The connection failed but the certificate appears to be correct.
-A keyring certificate is setup which does not need a value for `password` in the `zowe.certificate.keystore.password` and `zowe.certificate.truststore.password`.
+The certificate appears to be correct, but the Gateway and the Discovery Service are failing to start.
+A keyring certificate used is setup which does not need a value for `password` in the `zowe.certificate.keystore.password` and `zowe.certificate.truststore.password`.

 **Solution**